Th3T3chn0G1t/Genstone/README.md

 Documentation requires `Doxygen` to be installed and available on the `PATH`

-If you don't plan to use the source of Genesis during development, you can generate a more lightweight development environment using `make devenv`
+If you don't plan to use the source of Genstone during development, you can generate a more lightweight development environment using `make devenv`

-This is *not* viable if you plan to embed Genesis into your own project, as it generates the project for your platform and configuration
+This is *not* viable if you plan to embed Genstone into your own project, as it generates the project for your platform and configuration

 `make devenv` will output to `out/` with generated `include`, `lib` and `docs` folders